JosephatNgugi/Password-Locker/README.md

 -----
 ## Known Bugs
+- After every action performed a user is returned to the login process.
 If you encounter any bugs, please feel free to document it and reach out.
 ### Contacts
 You can reach me on